-The aim of this course is to provide a theoretical and applied understanding of fluid mechanics and fluid loading.
-Practical applications where the aerodynamic, the hydrostatic and hydrodynamic loads typically acting on marine structures (oil & gas, offshore renewable energy) are analysed and discussed.
+The aim of this course is to provide a theoretical and applied understanding of fluid mechanics and fluid loading on structures.

 At a glance